dataCobra/hugo-vitae/README.md

 # Vitae
 ... is a blog theme for Hugo that **focuses on your content**.

-## :mega: Version 2.1 now released
+## :information_source: Version 3.0 is currently in development

-Finally Version 2.1 is released and available for everyone.
+Currently I am working on the final version of Vitae, which will be version 3.

-This version is considered stable.
+If you want to test the version while it is still in development, just use the git "develop" branch.

 But if you encounter a bug or problem, consider writing an issue.